 2. Frozen Stage

 Unfortunately, many of the patients present late and are diagnosed at this stage.
+Visit the ortho hospital in Delhi if you are at this stage.
 In this stage, the shoulder is very stiff causing hindrance in the performance of day to day activities like wearing clothes etc.

 Physical Therapy – First line with emphasis on joint mobilization techniques